 I encourage applicants from many different backgrounds and abilities.
 I do not use standardized test scores to make decisions as these tend to have little validity or predictive power when it comes to graduate success.
 They also serve to further structural and systemic inequality through the recruitment process.
 I am looking for enthusiastic and curious students who want to become excellent researchers/scientists/communicators/leaders in the community, government, industry, and/or academia.

 Students who work with me do so in a collaborative and interdisciplinary environment.
 You should be open to team, cross-institutional, and interdisciplinary collaboration.
 I am open to any research idea related to my expertise and interests, and I welcome applicants from a wide range of disciplines.
 I strongly encourage applicants with multi- and inter-disciplinary backgrounds.
 I am also very interested in co-supervising across departments, and faculties.
-To inquire, send me an email at email@example.com with:
+To have your case considered you must apply to the University of Victoria.
+However, if you wish, you may send me an email at firstname.lastname@example.org (NOTE: this does not guarantee a response–I receive a large volume of Prospective Student emails and can only consider those with matching applications):

 - An email subject header that includes “Prospective Student” and your name